 - Here is a tutorial that explains how to create and manage an eGrants account.

 Learning and Best Practices

 The Knowledge Network is the national service hub for sharing training and technical assistance information among CNCS programs.
-Among other things, the Network includes an Online Learning Center, a library of downloadable publications, and a collection of practices and program examples.
 Much of this content has been generated by specialized training and technical assistance providers funded by CNCS to help volunteer and service programs succeed and thrive.

 As with all federal grant programs, you must ensure that your programs or activities, including those of any sub-grantees, will be conducted, and facilities operated, in compliance with the applicable civil rights statutes and their implementing regulations.
 You must obtain assurances of such compliance prior to extending federal financial assistance to sub-grantees.
 For civil rights purposes, all programs and projects funded or receiving service members under the National and Community Service Act, as amended, are programs or activities receiving federal financial assistance.
 Please see the attachment at the end of the Grantee General Terms and Conditions for specific requirements.